kolibreath/Notes/broTranslation.md

-Bro offers you a set of callback methods, the usage of which is similiar with the ones you are familiar with in ``Application``.
+Bro offers you a set of callback methods, the usage of which is similiar with the ones you in ``Application``.

 Eg: the ``onCreate()`` method of ``IBroModule`` will be called after the ``onCreate()``of ``Application``